SabirIvaN/task-list/README.md

 # Task list

-A project for teaching students of the online programming school for children "IT Doma" in the direction of HTML, CSS &amp; JavaScript.
+A project to teach students of the online programming school for children "IT House" in the direction of HTML, CSS &amp; JavaScript to create applications in native JavaScript using clean architecture.

 ## Starting